-Tourist, or caravan, parks can range from just the basic facilities to extra luxury.
+Caravan parks can range from just the basic facilities to extra luxury.
 They generally have powered and unpowered sites to park your caravan and set up camp.
 Some caravan parks offer only the basics, like toilets and showers.
-Others offer full-camp kitchens and water parks.
+Others offer full camp kitchens and water parks.
 The cost of staying at caravan parks can vary but generally range from $15 to $35 AUD per night.

 Camping on National Park Sites

 If you are looking for a relaxing camping holiday where you can enjoy nature’s beauty, camping at a national park site is for you.
-It’s not expensive, and usually costs between $5 to $10 AUD a night.
+It’s not expensive, and usually costs between $5 to $10 AUD a night, sometimes it’s even free.
 Here you can enjoy nature but still have some facilities like running water and toilets.
 You can also enjoy relaxing walks, nature watching and other relaxing but enjoyable activities.

 Deciding What Gear You Need